snacktavish/OpenTree_SSB2020/TreeComparison.md

 Download it to your laptop.
 Extract the files.
+Take a look at the human readable version (output/main.csv).

+*Make sure your mappings were saved!
+If you don't 'accept' matches, they don't download.*

-Take a look at the human readable version (output/main.csv). main.json conatins the the same data in a more computer readable format.
+main.json contains the the same data in a more computer readable format.
 Transfer the main.json file to the tutorial folder on the cluster.

 ### Using API's